 In the case of your unlikely and untimely death, you’ll want to list out your assets, “with a detailed description of each item and its fair market value.”
 This includes listing intangible assets as well as your valuables and collections that are special to you, such as comic books, heirlooms, and so on.

 This process will require that you have your collections formally appraised.
 This is good practice in general, as having items appraised regularly keeps counterfeiting at bay.

-It’s common sense that once you put your money toward any tangible asset, you’re going to take good care of those items.
-You’ll monitor or cultivate the land you own; keep up with repairs on the homes, buildings, or other structures you’ve invested in; or protect your antiques in climate-controlled environments.
-But for things like art, gold, and other precious metals, gems, coins, and jewelry, the method for which to store them is a bit less clear.
+It’s common sense that once you put your money toward any conventional tangible asset, you’re going to take good care of those items.
+You’ll monitor or cultivate the land you own.
+You have to keep up with repairs on your home or other structures you’ve acquired.

 Financial Poise helps trusted advisors (accountants, attorneys, business brokers, consultants, financial advisors, investment bankers, etc.) by providing a meritocracy-based platform on which to demonstrate their thought leadership.
 The thought leadership of these advisors is expressed in the form of educational articles, so we can provide our readers high-quality, unbiased education about investing, owning a business…